EmmaDokyi/Energy-drink-Launch-Insight/README.md

 8. Compact, portable cans (40%) and innovative bottle designs (30%) are appealing features.

+## 📊 KEY INSIGHTS

+- **Awareness vs. Trial Gap:**
+  Mumbai and Delhi had 60% awareness but trial rates were just 3% and 1% respectively — suggesting poor conversion in major cities.

+- **Regional Performance:**
+  Bangalore stood out, accounting for 40% of trials despite making up only 28% of respondents — indicating a strong product-market fit.

+- **Demographic Trends:**
+  83.8% of respondents who discovered CodeX through online ads were aged 14–31, highlighting the power of digital marketing among youth.

+- **Purchase Channels:**
+  Supermarkets dominated as the primary point of sale (45%), followed by online retailers (25%).

+- **Health & Packaging Preferences:**
+  60% of respondents preferred **reduced-sugar** drinks and favored **compact, portable cans** with innovative packaging features.

 RECOMMENDATIONS

 1. Conduct qualitative research in Mumbai and Delhi to uncover barriers to product trial, focusing on unfamiliarity, brand perception, and health concerns before allocating more resources to advertising.